What Are Porcelain Veneers?

-Porcelain veneers are custom-made in a dental laboratory to look exactly like the patient’s natural teeth.
-They are among the best of the restorative options when it comes to replicating the look of healthy tooth enamel.
-Porcelain veneers are also resistant to staining from coffee or tea, or smoking cigarettes.
-And, because porcelain veneers are so thin, light shines through them, helping them blend in naturally with the other teeth due to their thinness.
+Porcelain veneers are made custom in a laboratory to look exactly like your natural teeth.
+They are one of the best restorative options available, in addition to Bioclear, when it comes to replicating the appearance of healthy tooth enamel.
+Porcelain veneers are resistant to staining and they blend in naturally with the other teeth due to their thinness.
 They are strong, durable and can last for up to 10 or 15 years.

 The Porcelain Veneer Procedure

 Once you decide that you’d like to have porcelain veneers, the procedure requires two appointments with Dr. Fong.
 The first step is to thoroughly clean your teeth.
 If they are stained, we may want to perform whitening before choosing the shade of porcelain.
 To match the color of your adjacent teeth, Dr. Fong uses a shade guide to determine the veneer color.

 Now Dr. Fong prepares your teeth for the veneers.
 He shaves a tiny amount of the enamel from the front of the teeth (from 0.3 mm to 0.5 mm).
 This makes room for the veneers on the front side of each tooth.
 When this process is complete, we take impressions of your teeth and send these off to the dental lab for the fabrication of your custom veneers.
 In most cases, this takes around one week.
 So your teeth are protected during this time, Dr. Fong will attach temporary veneers to your teeth.